PERSONALITY ASSESSMENT TESTING

 And that’s exactly what happens every time a recruiter or manager interviews a candidate for a career.
 The candidate puts on his game behavior and the manager tries to figure out if this is really the person who will show up for work.
 Unfortunately, candidates seem to be much better at playing the game than managers are at decoding the playbook.

 Many of today’s hiring decisions are based on the above mentioned masks.
 After the mask is lifted and the proverbial honeymoon is over, all that is left is what’s inside – the personality.
 But by the time everyone realizes what happened, you’ve already spent money, time, and effort into hiring the wrong person for the career.
+Using an employee personality testing system can help you make better hiring decisions.

 HOW WE HELP YOU

-Personality assessment tests save companies the enormous expense, heartache and embarrassment of hiring a “great personality” that turns out to be a performance disappointment.
+Employee personality assessment tests save companies the enormous expense, heartache and embarrassment of hiring a “great personality” that turns out to be a performance disappointment.
 Personality assessment tests for employee selection, based on what is known as the five-factor model, are widely validated and proven by researchers.
 They are approved by respected psychological associations like the American Psychological Association and British Psychological Society and even agencies like Equal Employment Opportunity Commission (EEOC) and Department of Labor.

 Most everyone acknowledges that the world is changing faster than ever.
 But one thing managers do remains stuck in time – they continue to hire on skills, fire on attitude.
 Attitude testing transforms that paradigm into one that works for employers and workers – hire on skills and attitude.